PSSRA/pssra.github.io/content/join/bylaws.md

 The Chapter may enact further clarifying policies on the exploratory interview process by majority vote of the membership, as proposed by the Vetting Chair and Vetting Committee.

+### SUBSECTION ONE: EXPULSION

 A member or local comrade may lose their role in the Chapter by resigning or by expulsion from the group.

-Expulsion (temporary or permanent) can take place as part of a disciplinary procedure decided upon by the Chapter MWC with majority approval from CCC after a discussion period of no less than 48 hours with chapter leadership; or expulsion may be enacted by the Secretary and/or Treasurer for administrative reasons such as dues arrears or removal from National roster.
+Disciplinary expulsion (temporary or permanent) can take place as part of a disciplinary procedure decided upon by the Chapter MWC with majority approval from CCC after a discussion period of no less than 48 hours.

+Administrative expulsion (temporary or permanent) may be enacted by the Secretary and/or Treasurer for administrative reasons such as dues arrears, removal from National roster, or being legally unable to attend Chapter events.

 If a national member is expelled from the chapter, the Liaison shall recommend the member's expulsion from the Organization to the National Welfare Council, requiring a second from the Secretary.